lozziboy/arduino-serial-variable-table/README.md

         `SerialWatcher.Text(F("My custom text"));`

    * SerialWatcher class memory occupation can be exdended/reduced based on your needs!
-      Just increase/decrease the number of monitorning slots based on which data-type and how many variables needs to be monitored above the library include.
+      Just increase/decrease the number of monitorning slots based on which data-type and how many variables needs to be monitored.
+      Do that above the library include instruction.
       `#define SERIALWATCHER_TX_MAX_BOOL 5`
       `#define SERIALWATCHER_TX_MAX_BYTE 5`
       `#define SERIALWATCHER_TX_MAX_INT 5`